martinsbriedis/StuVulWebsite2020/content/home/about.md

 # Order that this section will appear in.
 weight = 2
 +++

  Animal migrations span the globe involving billions of individuals that along their journeys provide a multitude of services to our economy, agriculture and health.
 However, in the light of the ongoing global and climate change, many migrant populations have alarmingly declined over the past decades.

- In this research project we aim at:
-  1. Describing spatiotemporal migratory patterns of individual birds
-  2. Investigating the role of environmental factors on migration performance
-  3. Quantifying energetics of migration
-  4. Identifying carry-over effects and their downstream consequences on migratory birds
+ In this research project we aim at:  \n 1.
+Describing spatiotemporal migratory patterns of individual birds  \n 2.
+Investigating the role of environmental factors on migration performance   \n 3.
+Quantifying energetics of migration  \n 4.
+Identifying carry-over effects and their downstream consequences on migratory birds

 To achieve this, we will combine full annual cycle tracking via novel multi-sensor geolocators with breeding and health status monitoring of indivdual birds.